 According to KPMG, over 80% of board members are in their 60’s.
 While sitting on a board typically requires years of experience at the executive level, this statistic raises some concerns when it comes to technology.
 Most board members today probably don’t have much experience working with the latest technologies nor truly understand them.

 Among boards of directors, skill and experience gaps may be the issue creating the chasm in support of digital transformations.
 Business opportunities in the digital world can be difficult to measure and seem opaque to many board members.

-Closemindedness or inability to see challengers in the digital space can lead to detrimental misses.
+Closedmindedness, or inability to see challengers in the digital space, can lead to detrimental misses.
 The slow-moving pace of many major companies create ripe opportunities for disruption by smaller, burgeoning tech startups.

 Take this as a call to action for board members.
 In order to compete in the coming years, companies must prioritize digital transformations and prepare for a digital marathon.
 Boards will drive strategy, execution, transformation, and transition in the process.
 Overall, boards will make or break the companies they govern depending on how they manage digital transformations.